VladStoyanoff/WaveConverter/README.md

 I'd also recommend downloading a virtual keyboard as a package on your Raspberry so that you could always use it to its fullest potential with only a monitor, mouse and a phone.

-**One important note**: As you can see, we supply the ground of the circuit with 3.3V from the Raspberry Pi.
-This is because when we take measurements from the brain, the voltage after the 2 amplifiers would have an amplitude of ~1V.
-This means that it will fluctuate between 1V and -1V.
-ADC though, is not supposed to read values that are less than -0.3V (you can find this in the datasheet for ADS1015).
-So by supplying 3.3V we give the voltage of the wave an offset in the positive range, so that it fluctuates between 4.3V and 2.3V.
+**One important note**: As you can see on the schematic, we supply the ground of the circuit with 3.3V from the Raspberry Pi.
+This is because when we take measurements from the brain, the voltage after the 2 amplifiers would have an amplitude of ~250mV.
+This means that it will fluctuate between 250mV and -250mV.
+This is only for 30μV, but sometimes we will measure waves with an amplitude of 50μV.
+If you look at the datasheet for ADC, it is not supposed to read values that are less than -0.3V.
+So by supplying 3.3V we give the voltage of the wave an offset in the positive range so that it does not cross 5V (the upper limit in our case) and -0.3V (the lower limit).

 ## ADC
 If you bought a brand new ADS1015 from Adafruit, then it will come with legs that are not soldered.
 If you're experienced with soldering, you know the drill.
 If you're not though, I DO NOT recommend that you do this yourself.
 Either experiment and learn how to make precise solder connections (which wouldnt take more than 1-2 days in my opinion) or let someone else do it.

 When connecting the ADC to the RPI you will notice several things.
 The power supply to the ADC is 5 volts.
-This is because Our final signal will vary between 2.3 and 4.3 Volts, and we should not feed voltages to our ADC that are higher that the supply voltage or permanent damage to the ADC could occur.
-Next, when executing our python code, we must have several libraries installed one of which is specific for the ADS that we are using - ADS1015.
+This is because we should not feed voltages to our ADC that are higher that  supply voltage or permanent damage to the ADC could occur.
+Next, when executing our python code, we must have several libraries installed, one of which is specific for the ADS that we are using - ADS1015.
 Let's install them now.

 Navigate yourself to the terminal of the Raspberry Pi (You should be able to ssh it through the command prompt of your main computer, connecting to the RPI with VNC Viewer and navigating yourself with the GUI directly on the screen on the laptop or using just the Raspberry Pi with a monitor, mouse and a keyboard.
 If you can't do all of these, then you have not done something right in the Raspberry Pi section).